Standardization in the healthcare and life-science area is a key enabler for the development of safe goods and services.

 Standards are constantly subject to review and change to keep up-to-date with emerging technologies and regulatory requirements.
 It is essential, that all involved in the design and manufacture of medical devices, to clinical users and patients are aware of applicable standards and current changes.
 This can be facilitated through involvement in NSAI’s Standard Consultative Committees.

-Within the Healthcare arena NSAI hosts 3 committees:
+Within the Healthcare arena NSAI hosts the following committees:

 - NSAI/TC 5 – Healthcare Standards Committee (HCSC)